Proton and neutron form factors with quark orbital excitations: Introduction

-We shall show that our expressions for all four form factors, containing only two parameters (numbers), agree reasonably well with available experimental data, and what is remarkable, the Rosenbluth type data agree with our results for the zero orbital admixture $A$, while the polarization transfer data agree with the fixed nonzero value of $A$.
-In addition to this surprising result we shall demonstrate a remarkable structure of the Lorentz contracted nucleon form factor, which allows to continue its form up to large $Q$, extending in this way the positive experience with the meson form factors \cite{39} and the meson decay amplitudes \cite{40}.

 The paper is organized as follows.
-In the next section we outline the general structure and dynamical variables of the baryon Hamiltonian and the wave functions.
+In the next section we outline the general structure and dynamical variables of the baryon wave functions in the hyperspherical formalism.
 In section 3 the electromagnetic ff of both proton and neutron are defined via the wave functions and expressed via the only function in the first approximation, when the dominant symmetric part of the coordinate and the spin-flavor functions are retained.
 In section 4 a simple Gaussian form with the only parameter for all space-like ff is compared with experimental data in the whole available interval of $Q^2$.
 In section 5 the hyperspherical formalism is exploited to find the nucleon wave functions including the non-symmetric part of the wave functions, providing in this way the neutron electric $G_E^{n}$ ff.
-The section 6 comparison of the resulting non-symmetric form factors with experimental data is given.
+In the section 6 the comparison of the resulting non-symmetric form factors with experimental data is given.
 The last section contains the conclusions and outlook.
-Two Appendices A1 and A2 contain additional material on the physics of the Lorentz contraction in the form factors and numerical data on matrix elements.
+The Appendix A1 contains additional material on the form factors and numerical data on matrix elements.